GloboFS/GloboFS/PLANNING.md

 Push/Pull
 ---------
-Changes on remote sites are pushed inward into 'tickle' style files using append mode.
+Changes on remote sites are pushed inward into upstream logs style files using append mode.

 Access to hashes that don't exist locally are pulled inward as needed.